emilianoregazzoni/Brasileirao-Data-Project/README.md

 In 2021 the competition was chosen by the IFFHS as the strongest national league in South America as well as the strongest in the world.
 Surpassing Premier League.

 Scenario: I am passionate about soccer.
-Since I was a child I love this sport and one of my dreams, maybe one day, work for a soccer team, in a data scientist position.
+Since I was a child I love this sport and one of my dreams, maybe one day, work for a soccer team, in a data position area.
 I want to work with Brasileirao information, and try to discover things about Brazil soccer.
 Search on the data, clean the data, create some visualizations, identify some patterns and train a model with the data.

 :scroll: The stages I am going to follow are: